 Are these the right methods for you?

-All these described methods are collectively termed fertility awareness methods and are around 76% to 96% effective, totally dependent on how you practise them.
+All these described methods are collectively termed Fertility Awareness Methods and are around 76% to 96% effective, totally dependent on how you practice them.
 Beware that these methods don’t protect you from sexually transmitted diseases.
 There are lots of apps, charts and cycle beads that help you keep track of these methods.
 When in doubt, confirm with your doctor to make sure you are on the right track.
 We believe information is strength!